knandagopal0146/Flask-Market/README.md

 # Flask-Market

-A Market where user can sell and purchase items
+A Market Website where user can sell and purchase items